drina/Kubernetes/Lab-1.md

   value: 10.244.0.0/16
 ```

-On worker nodes do the join command thet was outputed in 'kubeadm init', it will look something like this:
+On worker nodes do the join command that was outputted in 'kubeadm init', it will look something like this:
 ```bash
 Your Kubernetes control-plane has initialized successfully!